microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-gha.md

 # Test your custom registry ports using vcpkg with GitHub Actions

-Once you have set up a custom registry of vcpkg ports, you may want to also add Continous Integration to validate that all your dependencies can be built successfully.
+Once you have set up a custom registry of vcpkg ports, you may want to add Continous Integration to validate that all your dependencies can be built successfully.

 The main vcpkg registry at [Microsoft/vcpkg](<https://github.com/Microsoft/vcpkg>) is tested by the vcpkg team using Continuous Integration (CI) with Azure DevOps.
-This ensures that adding ew packages or updating existing ones does not break consumers.
+This ensures that adding new packages or updating existing ones does not break consumers.

-In this article we'll show you how to set up a CI environment to test the vcpkg ports in your own registry.
+In this article, we show you how to set up a CI environment to test the vcpkg ports in your own registry.

-In this article, you'll lear to:
+In this article, you'll learn to:

 > [!divclass]
 >